Kerumen/react-native-awesome-card-io/README.md

 $ react-native link react-native-awesome-card-io
 ```

-**Note:** this project is using the camera, and the camera is not supported by ios simulator.
+**Note:** this project is using the camera, and the camera is not supported by iOS simulator.

 ## Usage